cloakware-ctf/rhme3-writeups/climate_controller_catastrophe/notes.md

 Possible inroads:
 	- look at all EEPROM sites, might be able to learn something
 		- script based on 0x101??? comments?
-	- we have a some printf()s related to message recipt -> backtrace
+	- we have a some printf()s related to message receipt -> backtrace
 	- look for overflows: memcpy, memmove, printf
 		- also general search for X+, Y+, Z+
 		- nope, too many to just check them all out